The Rouge Story

-Working as a makeup artist in film and television for over a decade, Rebecca Perkins has had the good fortune to work with some of the world’s most stunning faces, including Stephanie March, Amanda Peet, Catherine Keener, Katherine McPhee and Jemima Kirke.
-As the Makeup Department Head on Law & Order SVU, Perkins worked with beauties Mariska Hargitay, Tamara Tunie, Hilary Duff, Cynthia Nixon, Sara Paulson, Misha Barton, Lena Olin and many others.
+Working as a makeup artist in film and television for over a decade, Rebecca Perkins has had the good fortune to work with some of the world’s most stunning faces, including Stephanie March, Gloria Steinem, Julianna Marguiles, Amanda Peet, Catherine Keener, and Jemima Kirke.
+As the Makeup Department Head on Law & Order SVU, Perkins worked with the amazing Mariska Hargitay, as well as countless guest stars like Sara Paulson, Hilary Duff, Cynthia Nixon, Isabelle Huppert, Lena Olin and many others.

-Perkins has had a lifelong passion for makeup, and with four sisters, she had lots of early practice.
+Perkins has had a lifelong passion for makeup, and with two sisters, she had lots of early practice.
 “When I was 11 my sister let me do her prom makeup.
-That’s trust right there!” laughs Perkins.
+That’s trust!” laughs Perkins.
 When she went to a women’s college with her huge makeup case, she never looked back.

 Perkins loves the transformative artistry of makeup, “I love playing with color and technique, figuring out how best to enhance the beauty of each woman in a way that makes her feel comfortable and listened to.”
 Fun and play is at the core of her approach to makeup.
 “It’s about trying something new, taking risks, seeing what works, getting excited about a new look.
 It’s about enhancing, not hiding or concealing.”

-Central to the creation of Rouge New York is Perkins’ own desire and ability to connect to women, to celebrate them and to make them beautiful.
+Central to the creation of Rouge is Perkins’ own desire and ability to connect to women, to celebrate them and to make them beautiful.

-Rebecca is currently obsessed with a bright orange creamy, precise lip.
+Rebecca is currently obsessed with a dewey cheekbone and smokey lip.